14th & 15th April 2026

 10:55 - Networking Break & Vendor Exploration

-11:15 - Platinum Keynote - Cybersecurity Economics: Measuring ROI in Risk Reduction (guide topic - subject to partner changes)
+11:15 - Workshop - Cybersecurity Economics: Measuring ROI in Risk Reduction (guide topic - subject to partner changes)

 Boards increasingly demand quantifiable proof of cybersecurity investment value.
 This keynote examines frameworks for measuring ROI in terms of risk reduction, resilience, and regulatory alignment, equipping CISOs to communicate security’s business impact with clarity.

-Security operations centres are overwhelmed by alert fatigue and talent shortages.
+Security operations centers are overwhelmed by alert fatigue and talent shortages.
 This session explores how AI-driven analytics, automation, and orchestration can transform SOC efficiency, reduce false positives, and enable faster incident response.

 12:10 - Customer Case Study Workshops - Adaptive Defence: Building Security Architectures That Evolve in Real Time (guide topic - subject to partner changes)